ivanearisty/obsidian/Classes + Uni/PDS/Models/Entity Relationship Model.md

 For a **disjoint specialization** (as is the case for instructor and secretary as specializations of employee), a single arrow is used.

+For an overlapping specialization (as is the case for student and employee as specializations of person), two separate arrows are used.
+For a disjoint specialization (as is the case for instructor and secretary as specializations of employee), a single arrow is used.

 The specialization relationship may also be referred to as a superclass-subclass relationship.

 ![[Screenshot 2024-09-28 at 2.53.25 PM.jpg]]